CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Corey/Module1.md

 a-Anchor tag is for Links.
 Specify the URL and where the link should open (current tab, new tab, new window)

 button-A button

+## Assignment

+You can have a shortcut to automatically fill a html basic